White paper with word fact cutout layered over paper with word myth cutout

 4. You don't need to give your full attention in big lectures

-With large class sizes and the abundance of laptops and smart phones, the temptation for distraction is all too common in college classrooms.
+With large class sizes and the abundance of laptops and smartphones, the temptation for distraction is all too common in college classrooms.
 Many students take notes on their computers, and some are likely to have chat windows and social networks open at the same time.
 This is bad for professors because they end up lecturing to a distracted audience, but is it bad for students?
 Not so surprisingly, yes!
-Distracted students miss key information, and more importantly they don’t participate.
+Distracted students miss key information, and more importantly, they don’t participate.
 A professor might get the impression that all students understand a difficult concept, when in reality they just aren’t paying attention.
 This hurts everybody later on come test days.
 Resist the urge to use distracting technology and give these lectures the attention they deserve!

 5. Finals week is the worst

-Okay, this is very well may be true for many if not most students, but it remains a myth for those who are well prepared!
+Okay, this may very well be true for many if not most students, but it remains a myth for those who are well prepared!
 Just because most papers and final exams tend to fall in the same last week of the semester doesn’t mean you have to do all the work at one time!
 Preparation for finals week should begin on the first day of classes.
 It’s important to study regularly, write papers (or at least some sections) as you can in advance, and complete various assignments early on, so you won’t end up staying up all night trying to cram everything into your brain or get regular course work done at the last minute.
 Finals week can be executed well if you spend your time wisely all semester.

 Related: 3 Important Tricks to Help You Survive Finals Week